-We have non-cancelable operating leases for two office spaces and expanded laboratory space under which we are obligated to make minimum lease payments totaling \$1.1 million through September 2019, the timing of which is described in more detail in the notes to the condensed financial statements.
-In addition, we have three operating leases for equipment under which we are obligated to make minimum lease payments totaling \$40,000 through 2020.
+We have non-cancelable operating leases for two office spaces and expanded laboratory space under which we are obligated to make minimum lease payments totaling \$2.8 million through May 2022, the timing of which is described in more detail in the notes to the financial statements.
+In addition, we have three operating leases for equipment under which we are obligated to make minimum lease payments totaling \$25,000 through 2020.